bwschmidt/swan-demo-go/README.md

 TODO - prerequisites and steps to set up the demo in an Azure environment

+## Google Cloud Platform

+TODO - prerequisites and steps to set up the demo on GCP environment

 ### Azure CosmosDB / Table Storage

 If you are using Azure Storage Tables, this demo requires your storage account